The work you do not see.

 The contract: Five Pillars bind every modality.
 The receipt: the coverage row above.
 We update this table when a row moves, not when marketing pressure asks for it.
 See the philosophy entry.

-These three are not sold as finished products.
+These four are not sold as finished products.
 They are the category we are creating.
 Each row above is a checkable claim; if any drifts, the table moves first and the marketing follows.

 How we ship: the 7-stage discipline.